Intense Pulsed Light (IPL) Treatment

 Who cannot have IPL?

-IPL treatments should not be performed on patients that are pregnant or those who have active cold sores.
+IPL treatment should not be performed on patients that are pregnant or those who have active cold sores.
 Tanning should be avoided prior to treatment because this increases the risk of complications.
 The risk for side effects in patients that have darker skin types is higher and we advise other treatments for those patients.
 We also advise patients who have a history of keloid scarring to use other types of therapies.